Infinite Access

 Tooling & Workflow

-To support a product of this scale, I moved the team from Adobe XD to Figma.
-This shift created a shared source of truth across UX, UI, and engineering, unlocked real-time collaboration, and reduced handoff friction.
+To support the scale of the product, I transitioned the team from Adobe XD to Figma.
+It gave us a shared source of truth across design and engineering, improved collaboration, prototypes and enabled a component-driven system that could support Infinite and legacy titles.

 Information Architecture

-I rebuilt the Waypoint IA around a single, predictable navigation model that worked across Halo Infinite and every legacy title.
-I mapped flows from onboarding through deep-dive experiences like service records, customization, and game history.
+I rebuilt Waypoint’s IA around a single, predictable navigation model that worked across Infinite and legacy titles.
+Flows were mapped from onboarding through deeper areas like Service Records, customization, and match history.

 Persistent Navigation System

-I introduced a consistent bottom navigation model with Home, Career, Game History, Customization, and Profile.
-This replaced fragmented, title-specific menus and gave players a predictable structure across Infinite, Halo 5, MCC, and future titles.
+I introduced a consistent bottom navigation model anchored by Home, Career, Game History, Customization, and Profile.
+It replaced title-specific menus with a shared structure across Infinite, Halo 5, MCC, and future releases.

 Wireframes Examples

-I designed the full set of wireframes for the Halo Waypoint mobile app across iOS and Android.
-These flows covered onboarding, navigation, service records, game history, customization, and Infinite-specific experiences, all built on a shared system that worked across multiple Halo titles.
+I led wireframing for Halo Waypoint across iOS and Android, covering onboarding, navigation, Service Records, match history, customization, and Infinite-specific flows, all built on a shared system across titles.

 Home / News Feed

-A customizable feed for Halo news, updates, esports, and community content.
-Players could filter by title and interests, keeping the experience relevant and personal.
+A customizable feed for Halo news, updates, esports, and community content, with filters by title and interest.

 Service Record